-(j) Subsection H of this section shall not apply to any person who acquires their ownership interest in the ongoing business as a result of the foreclosure of a lien that has priority over the Commission's sales tax lien.
+(j) Subsection (h) of this section shall not apply to any person who acquires their ownership interest in the ongoing business as a result of the foreclosure of a lien that has priority over the Commission's sales tax lien.

-(k) Upon termination, dissolution or abandonment of a corporate business, any officer having control or supervision of sales tax funds collected, or who is charged with responsibility for the filing of returns or the payment of sales tax funds collected, shall be personally liable for any unpaid taxes, interest, administrative costs and penalties on those taxes if such officer willfully fails to pay or cause to be paid any taxes due from the corporation.
-In addition, regardless of willfulness, each director of the corporation shall be jointly and severally liable for unpaid amounts.
-The officer shall be liable only for taxes collected which became due during the period he or she had the control, supervision, responsibility or duty to act for the corporation.
+(k) Upon termination, dissolution or abandonment of a corporate business entity, any officer having control or supervision of sales tax funds collected, or who is charged with responsibility for the filing of returns or the payment of sales tax funds collected, shall be personally liable for any unpaid taxes, interest, administrative costs and penalties on those taxes if such officer person willfully fails to pay or cause to be paid any taxes due from the corporation.
+In addition, regardless of willfulness, each director, member, or general partner of the corporation entity shall be jointly and severally liable for unpaid amounts.
+The officer person shall be liable only for taxes collected which became due during the period he or she had the control, supervision, responsibility or duty to act for the corporation.
 This section does not relieve the corporation of other tax liabilities or otherwise impair other tax collection remedies afforded by law.

-(1) A remote seller or marketplace facilitator who terminates the business without the benefit of a purchaser, successor or assign shall make a final tax return and settlement of tax obligations within thirty (30) days after such termination.
-If a final return and settlement are not received within thirty (30) days of the termination, the remote seller or marketplace facilitator shall pay a penalty of one hundred dollars (\$100), plus an additional penalty of twenty-five dollars (\$25) for each additional thirty- (30-) day period, or part of such a period, during which the final return and settlement have not been made, for a maximum of six (6) additional periods.
+(1) A remote seller or marketplace facilitator who terminates the business without the benefit of a purchaser, successor or assign shall make a final tax return and settlement of tax obligations within 30 days after such termination.
+If a final return and settlement are not received within 30 days of the termination, the remote seller or marketplace facilitator shall pay a penalty of \$100.00, plus an additional penalty of \$25.00 for each additional 30-day period, or part of such a period, during which the final return and settlement have not been made, for a maximum of six additional periods.
+[Ord.
+20-03 § 2 (Att.), 2020.]

-4.30.220 Use of Information on Tax Returns.
+4.30.220240 Use of information on tax returns.